sungyongs/sungyongs.github.io/index.md

 ## About Me
-My name is Sungyong Seo and I am a Ph.D. student in the [Computer Science Department](http://www.cs.usc.edu/) of University of Southern California.
-I work on Machine Learning under supervision of [Professor Yan Liu](http://melady.usc.edu/).
+My name is Sungyong Seo and I am a Software Engineer at [Google Cloud AI](https://cloud.google.com/products/ai).
+Prior to joining Google, I was a Ph.D. student in the [Computer Science Department](http://www.cs.usc.edu/) of University of Southern California under the supervision of [Professor Yan Liu](http://melady.usc.edu/).
 I also spent time at the [NYU Center for Data Science](https://cds.nyu.edu) to collaborate with [Professor Kyunghyun Cho](http://www.kyunghyuncho.me).

 I am interested in machine learning problems in general.